Sjord/Sjord.github.io/_posts/2016-04-21-safestrings-in-python.md

-## Notes

-Java raadt char[] aan in plaats van string, en die overschrijven als je klaar bent.
-Beschermt tegen aanvallers die je geheugen kunnen lezen.
-Wat zijn de situaties waarin dat kan?
-Hoe kan je een string veilig wissen?
-    test programma in python
-    string laten garbage collecten
-    string overschrijven
-    string interning
-    Geheugen is geabstraheerd, zelfs in C door de optimizer, dus het is niet mogelijk om de contents van het geheugen te bepalen

-## Bla

-The [Java Cryptography Architecture Guide](http://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html) says you should use a char array instead of a String, so that you can clear secrets from memory:

-> It would seem logical to collect and store the password in an object of type java.lang.String.
-However, here's the caveat: Objects of type String are immutable, i.e., there are no methods defined that allow you to change (overwrite) or zero out the contents of a String after usage.
-This feature makes String objects unsuitable for storing security sensitive information such as user passwords.
-You should always collect and store security sensitive information in a char array instead.

-This implies that if you have a secret, you should clear it from memory when you are done with it, so it does not stay in memory for an attacker to read.

-## Possible ways to read memory

-There several ways an attacker can read memory:

-* [Heartbleed](http://heartbleed.com/), the buffer over-read bug in OpenSSL, allows for reading memory remotely.
-* [Cold boot attack](https://en.wikipedia.org/wiki/Cold_boot_attack), where the attacker reboots a computer with his own software to read the memory.
-* [DMA attack](https://en.wikipedia.org/wiki/DMA_attack), where an attacker reads memory from the Firewire or Thunderbolt port, for example.
-* An attacker can read files and uses /proc/self/mem to read memory.
-This is not as simple as it sounds, because you need to read at a specific position in this file.
-* Memory is written to disk because of paging or hibernation, and an attacker gets access to the disk.
-* The program crashes and a core dump is written to disk.
+---
+layout: post

-## Clearing a secret from memory in Python
+title: "Clearing memory in Python"
+thumbnail: shredded-paper-240.jpg
+date: 2016-06-09
+---

+[Part 1](/2016/05/22/should-passwords-be-cleared-from-memory/) discussed that it might be beneficial to clear secrets from memory after using them.
+This post discusses how to do this in Python.

 ### Our test setup

 We are going to create a Python script that stores a secret key in a variable, and then we read the memory of this process to see whether the secret is present in memory.

 There are a couple of ways to read the memory of a process:
-* Read /proc/self/mem or /proc/$pid/mem.
+* Read `/proc/self/mem` or `/proc/$pid/mem`.
-* Use gdb to dump a process' memory.
+* Use [gdb](https://www.gnu.org/software/gdb/) to dump a process' memory.
 * Create a core file using either gcore or by aborting the program.

-Any process can read its own /proc/self/mem memory file, but only at specific offsets.
+Any process can read its own `/proc/self/mem` memory file, but only at specific offsets.
 The contents of the file correspond with the address space of the memory, and not all addresses have memory mapped to them.
-The file /proc/self/maps shows which address contains what.
+The file `/proc/self/maps` shows which address contains what.
 You can then seek to that position and read a blob of memory.
-Reading memory of other processes is not allowed unless you attach a process using ptrace.
+Reading memory of other processes is not allowed unless you attach a process using [ptrace](https://en.wikipedia.org/wiki/Ptrace).
 This is what debuggers use.
 Instead of doing this, it may be easier to use a real debugger like gdb to dump the memory to a file.

 Another way is to create a core file.
 This can be done with the command `gcore` (after installing gdb), or by aborting the process and letting the operating system create a core file.